|

 How Many Calories Are In A Poke Bowl?

 The calorie count will vary by ingredients.
-This bowl has between 417 – and 550 calories, depending on your dressing.
+Depending on your dressing, this bowl has between 417 – and 550 calories.
 A nutritional label at the bottom of the recipe breaks down the calories.

 Is a Poke Bowl Japanese?